ilke-kas/spotify-song-recommendation-ml-course-project/README.md

-x# 🎵 Spotify Song Recommendation System
+# 🎵 Spotify Song Recommendation System

 This repository contains a basic machine learning-based music recommendation system developed as a course project for the **Machine Learning Course at Bilkent University**.
 It uses Spotify audio features to generate personalized recommendations using KNN, PCA, and Autoencoder-based models.